Skip to content

 Credit Points

-Successful completion is worth 2 ECTS and requires a data analysis project with a detailed report.
+Successful completion is worth 2 ECTS and requires a data analysis project with a detailed written report.

 Instructors